Terms and Conditions

 Heraldic Emblems, Official Marks and Other Protected Material of the Supreme Court of Canada

 The heraldic emblems, official marks or other protected material of the Supreme Court of Canada may not be reproduced, whether for commercial or non-commercial purposes, without written authorization from the Supreme Court of Canada.
 The three heraldic emblems can be found on the Court website.
 The four official marks were published in volume 44 of the Trade-marks Journal on August 13, 1997, on page 163.
 Requests for authorization to use the heraldic emblems, official marks or other protected material may be sent by email at email@example.com, or by writing to the Deputy Registrar, Supreme Court of Canada, 301 Wellington Street, Ottawa, ON, K1A 0J1.

 The Government of Canada is committed to achieving a high standard of accessibility as defined in the Standard on Web Accessibility.
 Should you have difficulty using our Web pages, applications or device-based mobile applications, please contact us for assistance or to obtain alternative formats, such as regular print, Braille or another appropriate format.

 Factums on Appeal and Memorandums of Argument on Application for Leave to Appeal

-To ensure that you fully enjoy your Supreme Court of Canada online experience, it is recommended that your computer meet or exceed the system requirements.
-See also our frequently asked questions for more technical information.
+To ensure that you get the most out of your Supreme Court of Canada online experience, we recommended that you use an up-to-date browser.
+Please see our frequently asked questions for more complete technical information.